Travel and Hospitality · Customer Experience

 How do you automate personalized onboarding in travel agencies with AI?+

-What does it cost to automate personalized onboarding for a travel agencies company?+
+What does it cost to automate personalized onboarding for travel agencies teams?+

 Three phases, billed separately.
 Discovery sprint: $5k (2-week sprint).
 Build engagement: $18k–$25k (6-9 weeks).
 Run retainer: $2k–$3k / mo (optional, hourly bank also available). ~$28k–$48k typical year 1 (60% take the run option for ~6 months).
 Customer journey design, escalation handling, tone calibration, and CX KPI reporting.